 - Changes in libido

-Could I be suffering from something else?
+Could I be experiencing something else?

-You could also suffer from joint and bone pain, heart palpitations, dizzy spells, changes in taste or smell, indigestion, panic attacks, or itchy skin.
+You could also experience joint and bone pain, heart palpitations, dizzy spells, changes in taste or smell, indigestion, panic attacks, or itchy skin.
 Some of these occur well before the usual menopause symptoms, leading to unnecessary tests or medication for mis-diagnosed conditions.
 Ask your GP to test your FSH levels if you think you may be starting the menopause.

 Can menopause be predicted?